McGranahanLab/Guidebook/Newcomers_guide.md

 ------------

 ### How to: get access to UCL cluster  ###

-Sometimes you want numbered lists:
+##### An algorith to apply for access to UCL HPC: #####
 1. Get your computer science (CS) account here: https://tsg.cs.ucl.ac.uk/apply-for-an-account/.
 Put Nicholas McGranahan as “Dept. of Computer Science Sponsor”.
 It will take a couple of days to get an answer.
 Also, you should have a cell phone so they could text you the password.
 2. After you have your computer science account, apply for a computer science cluster account: https://hpc.cs.ucl.ac.uk/account-form/.
 Do not fill in “Machine IP” or “Software requirements” fields
 3. In meantime, you can read carefully a user guide to the HPC here: https://hpc.cs.ucl.ac.uk/ (username: hpc, password: comic)
 4. Once you have your cluster account, you can apply for storage space for your project, if known and needed, here: https://hpc.cs.ucl.ac.uk/storage-form/

 Before accessing to the server, please read this: https://hpc.cs.ucl.ac.uk/quickstart/ and this https://hpc.cs.ucl.ac.uk/full-guide/.
-We usually use `gamble `for our computations.
+We usually use `gamble` for our computations.

 To test your connection to the server, type in your terminal: